OUSD — Asset Risk Assessment (Light)

 Summary

 Origin Dollar (OUSD) is a yield-bearing rebasing stablecoin launched in 2020 by Origin Protocol.
 It is backed 100% by USDC, which the protocol deploys into Morpho lending markets and Curve liquidity pools to generate yield.
 OUSD rebases daily — holder balances increase automatically without staking or compounding.
 The protocol uses an AMO (Algorithmic Market Operations) strategy that mints OUSD into Curve pools to amplify capital efficiency.
-As of March 2026, total supply is ~$7.55M with a 100.14% collateral ratio and 5.1% APY.
+As of July 13, 2026, total supply is ≈$6.94M (of which ≈$0.62M is protocol-owned POL, leaving ≈$6.32M circulating/user supply) with backing of ≈$6.35M — a 100.47% collateral ratio against circulating supply (≈$29.5K surplus) and ≈5% APY.

 Backing & Strategy Breakdown